openalto/ietf-hackathon/docs/demo_1.md

 containernet> rc rucio download --dir /tmp --replica-sort alto test:file1
 ```

-The environment has already integrate [sflow-rt].
-To enable traffic monitoring,
+The environment has already integrated [sflow-rt].
-it is quite simple.
+ It is quite simple to enable traffic monitoring.
 You can simply use [mininet-dashboard] to show the
 real-time traffic.

 Use the following command to install the mininet-dashboard: